-undertaking to comply with such receipt of gift policy. (d) Compliance with Laws & Regulations The CG Manual embodies the policy that a director's office is one of trust and confidence.
+Ţ specifically includes the undertaking to comply with such receipt of gift policy. (d) Compliance with Laws & Regulations The CG Manual embodies the policy that a director's office is one of trust and confidence.
 A director shall thus act in the best interest of the Company in a manner characterized by transparency, accountability and fairness.
 He shall exercise leadership, prudence and integrity in directing the Company towards sustained progress.
 Under the CG Manual, one of the specific duties of a director is to to have a working knowledge of the statutory and regulatory requirements affecting the Company, including the rules and regulations or requirements of the SEC, and where applicable, the requirements of other relevant regulatory agencies.
 The Code of Conduct mandates the knowledge and respect of and compliance with the letter and spirit of applicable laws, rules and regulations of places in which Company conducts its business or those applicable to the Company.
 The policy on compliance with laws and regulations as described in the preceding column on senior management applies to employees as well. (e) Respect for Trade Secrets/Use of Non- public Information The conflict of interest policy in the Personnel Manual, to the extent that it relates to the non-disclosure of confidential information, is made expressly applicable to the directors of the Company.
-The non- disclosure obligation provides the prohibition against (a) giving or releasing to anyone not employed by the Code of ConductThe Code of Conductrequirestheconfidentialityofinformation entrustedby the Company or itscustomersorbusinesspartners.The Code of Conduct alsorequires fair dealings withthe Company's suppliers,contractors, competitors,officersandemployees The policy on the use of non-public information as described in the preceding column on senior management applies to employees as well.
+The non-disclosure obligation provides the prohibition against (a) giving or releasing to anyone not Code of Conduct requires the confidentiality of information entrusted by the Company or its customers or business partners.
+The Code of Conduct also requires fair dealings with the Company's suppliers, contractors, competitors, The policy on the use of non-public information as described in the preceding column on senior management applies to employees as well.